 Our Council on Education for Public Health (CEPH) accredited MPH Program in Community Health Education offers an innovative 44 unit curriculum in community health education that promotes social justice and develops culturally and professionally competent leaders in the field of public health.
 A new cohort of students enters the program together each fall semester, and progresses as a learning community through most of the courses in a set sequence.
-The program requires a minimum of five or six semesters to complete, including the summer semester between the first and second years.
-We require our entering students to have had at least two years full-time equivalent health-related work experience, preferably in the public health field.
-To accommodate working professionals, courses and activities are usually held one weekday afternoon or on one of two evenings per week.
-Our applied curriculum emphasizes collaborative learning, teamwork, leadership, presentation and writing skills and includes a supervised team practice experience, culminating experience project, and the development of professional products appropriate for use in the field.
+The program requires a minimum of five semesters to complete, including the summer semester between the first and second years.
+We require our entering students to have had at least two years full-time equivalent health-related work experience, preferably health equity work in the public health field.
+To accommodate working professionals, most of the program courses and activities are concentrated into two days/evenings per week.
+Our applied curriculum emphasizes collaborative learning, teamwork, leadership, writing, and presentation skills and features a supervised team practice experience, intensive culminating experience, and the development of professional products appropriate for use in the field.
 For additional information, please refer to our program informational flier.

 Competencies and Responsibilities

-The national competencies for all public health professional preparation programs published by the Association of Schools of Public Health (ASPH) guide our CEPH accredited community health education MPH program.
-Additionally, because our public health degree is specific to community health education, we also ground in the ten responsibilities and 200 competencies and sub-competencies developed by the Society for Public Health Education (SOPHE) and the American Association of Health Education (AAHE), and the National Commission for Health Education Credentialing, Inc (NCHEC).
-Our SF State program addresses an additional responsibility to include health equity and cultural competence as critical components of public health practice.
+The national competencies for public health professional preparation programs published by the Association of Schools and Programs of Public Health (ASPPH) guide our SF State MPH program.
+Additionally, because our public health degree is specific to community health education, we also ground in the responsibilities, competencies and sub-competencies developed jointly by the Society for Public Health Education (SOPHE), the American Association for Health Education (AAHE), and the National Commission for Health Education Credentialing, Inc (NCHEC).
+Our SF State program addresses an additional responsibility to include health equity and cultural humility as critical components of public health practice.

-- H ED 810 Public Health and Principles of Community Orgainizing (3 units)
+- H ED 810 Public Health & Principles of Community Organizing (3 units)

-- H ED 811 Community Health Education skills ePortfolio (1 unit)
+- H ED 811 Community Health Education Professional Formation (1 unit)

 - H ED 815 Theories of Social Behavioral Change in Community Health Education (3 units)